leafo/lapis/docs/actions.md

 Every action executed by Lapis is wrapped by [`xpcall`][1].
-This ensures fatal errors can be captured and a meaningful error page can be generated instead of Nginx's default which is unaware of Lua code.
+This ensures fatal errors can be captured and a meaningful error page can be generated instead of the server's default error page, which may not be useful.

 The error handler should only be used to capture fatal and unexpected errors, expected errors are discussed in the [Exception Handling